Experienced Custody Lawyers in Montgomery and Bucks County, PA

-In addition to the situations discussed above, which give grandparents a right to file for primary physical custody, Pennsylvania law also permits grandparents the right to request partial physical custody (aka visitation) in the following three circumstances:
+Pennsylvania law also permits grandparents the right to request partial physical custody (aka visitation) in the following three circumstances:

-- If the grandchild's parent is deceased; or
+- If the grandchild's parent is deceased

 - The grandparent's relationship with the child began with parental consent or court order.
 Next, the child's parents commenced a custody proceeding.
 However, the parents disagree on whether the grandparents should have custody.